Skip to main content

 The complete notice form is available immediately after checkout.
 Use the state-specific guidance below to understand timing, service, and next-step considerations before you complete and serve the notice.

-ILRG editorial team reviewed the public guidance summary against the sources linked here.
+ILRG editorial team reviewed this page against the sources linked here.

 Primary sources

-Primary sources are linked for self-help research.
-Confirm current state, local, federal, and lease requirements before serving a notice.
+Primary Florida sources are linked for self-help research.
+Confirm current state, local, federal, lease, rental-assistance, and court requirements before serving a notice or filing for possession.

 Quick answer

-Notice type 3-Day Notice to Pay Rent or Deliver Possession (nonpayment)
+Product Florida 3-Day Notice to Pay Rent or Deliver Possession Packet

-Included materials Notice, mailing/delivery cover sheet, and #10 envelope (all editable Word)
+Included materials Editable Word notice, optional mailing/delivery cover sheet, and #10 envelope

-Timing 3 days, excluding Saturday, Sunday, and court-observed legal holidays
+Timing 3 days after delivery, excluding Saturday, Sunday, and court-observed legal holidays

 Before you use this notice

-• State the deadline as three days excluding Saturdays, Sundays, and court-observed legal holidays.
+• Count three days after delivery by excluding the delivery day, Saturday, Sunday, and court-observed legal holidays.

 Fla.
-Stat. § 83.56(3) allows termination when rent is unpaid and the default continues for three days, excluding Saturday, Sunday, and court-observed legal holidays, after written demand for payment of rent or possession.
+Stat. § 83.56(3) gives the tenant three days, excluding Saturday, Sunday, and court-observed legal holidays, after written demand for payment of rent or possession when rent remains unpaid.

-• By leaving a copy at the residence if the tenant is absent.
+• Fla.
+Stat. § 83.56(4) permits mailing, delivering a true copy to the tenant, e-mailing in accordance with § 83.505, or leaving a copy at the residence if the tenant is absent.

 What happens after service

 If the tenant pays the demanded rent within the three-day period, the matter may be resolved.
-If not, the landlord may file an eviction; only a court judgment and a sheriff-executed writ of possession can remove a tenant.
-Accepting partial rent after posting the notice can trigger Fla.
-Stat. § 83.56(5) requirements.
+If not, the landlord may file an eviction after the full notice period has expired, subject to any lease, federal, subsidized-housing, rental-assistance, or local court requirements.
+Only a court judgment and sheriff-executed writ of possession can change possession.

 State-specific caution

 Ready to download the Florida notice?
-The complete notice file is available immediately after secure checkout.
+The complete notice packet is available immediately after secure checkout.

 100% satisfaction guarantee